1. Father Sun

 Gabriel’s friendship had shown Leora that compassion, even toward oneself, is one of the greatest sources of resilience and can be used as a shield for your own protection.
 Only then, she could understand the harsh lessons of forgiveness from Ithuriel.
 Only by forgiving herself, she could find peace and compassion for others.

 Leora feels a new sense of purpose guiding her path, yet, she also carries scars—some visible, others buried within, woven into her spirit from past losses and battles.
 Each step forward seems lighter, but she knows there are parts of her heart that still ache, places within her soul that have yet to heal.
-One evening, while she is sitting outside enjoying the summer breeze, she meets one of her neighbors who is just passing along, walking his dog.
+One evening, while she is sitting outside enjoying the summer breeze, she meets one of her neighbours who is just passing along, walking his dog.
 As they start talking they somehow feel connected as if they were long lost friends.

 His eyes are kind, filled with a wisdom that seems to see beyond her surface, to the places where she holds her deepest wounds.
 In his gaze, she feels a gentle invitation, a permission to let go of the burdens she has carried alone for so long.
 “Leora,” he says, his voice like a soothing breeze, “you have walked a path of strength.
 But strength, too, must rest.
 Let me help you heal, so that your journey may continue in peace.”
 She hesitates, feeling both drawn to his presence and afraid to expose the pain she’s hidden, but his calm gaze reassures her, and she feels herself relaxing, allowing him to see her truth.
 She sees a flicker of something raw within his eyes —a silent recognition, an echo of pain that tells her he understands.
 ‘I have also walked with wounds that refused to fade,” he confesses, his voice low and filled with an honesty that reaches her heart.
 “In this journey of life we find that the path to healing is not about erasing our scars.
 It’s about learning to live with them and to find strength within them.